 The branch target cache maintains two sets of memory locations: "slots" and "tags".
-A slot is where the cached instruction data from FLASH is stored.
+A slot is where the cached instruction data from Flash is stored.
 Each slot holds four consecutive code bytes.
-A tag contains the 15 most significant bits of the corresponding FLASH address for each four-byte slot.
+A tag contains the 15 most significant bits of the corresponding Flash address for each four-byte slot.
 Thus, instruction data is always cached along four-byte boundaries in code space.
 A tag also contains a "valid bit", which indicates whether a cache location contains valid instruction data.
 A special cache location (called the linear tag and slot), is reserved for use by the prefetch engine.
 The cache organization is shown in Figure 16.2.
-Each time a FLASH read is requested, the address is compared with all valid cache tag locations (including the linear tag).
+Each time a Flash read is requested, the address is compared with all valid cache tag locations (including the linear tag).
 If any of the tag locations match the requested address, the data from that slot is immediately provided to the CIP-51.
 If the requested address matches a location that is currently being read by the prefetch engine, the CIP-51 will be stalled until the read is complete.
 If a match is not found, the current prefetch operation is abandoned, and a new prefetch operation is initiated for the requested instruction data.
-When the prefetch operation is finished, the CIP-51 begins executing the instructions that were retrieved, and the prefetch engine begins reading the next four-byte word from FLASH memory.
+When the prefetch engine begins reading the next four-byte word from Flash memory.
 If the newly-fetched data also meets the criteria necessary to be cached, it will be written to the cache in the slot indicated by the current replacement algorithm.